sybaik1/qfa-toolkit/README.md

 - Qiskit Converter for MO-QFA

 # 1. Dependency and Installation
-Our dependencies is managed by `pyproject.toml`.
+Our dependencies are managed by `pyproject.toml`.
 The main dependencies are numpy and qiskit.

-You can install our package by the following commands.
+You can install our package with the following commands.
 ```bash
 git clone git@github.com:sybaik1/qfa-toolkit.git
 cd qfa-toolkit